Change IO Scheduler

 /etc/fstab options

-options to all partitions on the SSD in the /etc/fstab
+Add discard,noatime, and nodiratime options to all partitions on the SSD in the /etc/fstab file.

 # <file system> <mount point> <type> <options> <dump> <pass> /dev/mapper/vg0-lv_root / ext4 errors=remount-ro,discard,noatime,nodiratime 0 1